oloviannykov/eduki-url-shortener/README.md

 3. Insert for example "https://laravel.com/docs/10.x/controllers#singleton-resource-controllers".
 Press button "Go".
 You should see the short link in message below and see other links in 'Recent URLs'.

+4. You should see "Last result: (short link here)" and new record in "Recently added links"

+5. You can click on the link to try it - new tab will be opened with redirect to full URL.

+6. After using the link you should notice that link usage counter was incremented.

+## What can be improved or added

+- hashing function algorithm,
+- "Remove" button on records list items, request API to remove record when the button is clicked,
+- language translations
+- pagination for items list
+- animated list preloader and icons

+## Todo
+### Add API documentation here